 The top male model has been enrapturing the local fashion world, but the success has not come without a few lessons.
-He takes Blacklight through his life as a model.
+He takes ‘Blacklight’ through his life as a model.

-As a black man, when I am behind the lens or walking down a runway I believe I am trying to portray pure African masculinity.
-What we are renowned for, what we are loved for and also feared for.
+As a black man, when I am in front of the lens or walking down a runway, I am trying to portray pure African masculinity – what we are renowned for, what we are loved for and also feared for.

 I wish people understood that modelling is not as easy as it looks.
-Behind the glitz and glamour are some really dark days
+Behind the glitz and glamour are some really dark days.

-It’s impossible for the average person to keep up with the standards portrayed on the TV screens and magazines.
-Each person must define beauty for themself and live up to it.
+One of the big lessons that modelling has taught me is that “Beauty is fickle”, if you let the media tell you what beauty is.
+It’s impossible for the average person to keep up with the standards of beauty portrayed on the TV and magazines.
+Each person must define beauty for themself.

 I’m extremely proud to be black and wish to be a positive ambassador for black people in whatever I do, wherever I go.

-You can follow Alino on Instagram: Alithenubian
+Follow Alino on Instagram: Alino_katombe